akshayjadhav4/RNControlWidget/README.md

 - 📱 Integration with System Spaces – Add widgets to Control Center, the Lock Screen, and the Action button.
 - ⚡ Built with WidgetKit – Uses Apple’s latest framework for seamless performance.
 - 🛠 Powered by @bacons/apple-targets – Automates the setup of Apple targets in Expo projects.
+- 🔄 State Syncing – Widgets can be synced from the app

 ## 🛠 Setup & Installation
 1. Clone the repository: